particle-iot/docs/src/content/reference/device-os/firmware.md

 - Pins `D0` and `D1` can be used as analog inputs on the P2 (`A3` and `A4`) if I2C is not being used.

-- The drive strength on the P2 and Photon 2 is 4 mA per pin in normal drive and 12 mA per pin in high drive mode.
+- The drive strength on the M-SoM, P2, and Photon 2 is 4 mA per pin in normal drive and 12 mA per pin in high drive mode.
 Drive strength selection is only available in Device OS 5.5.0 and later.
 There is a maximum of 200 mA across all pins.
 On the P2, the total maximum could be further limited by your 3.3V regulator.
 {{note op="end"}}

 ---